contao/docs/docs/manual/core-extensions/faq/faq-management.en.md

 ### Publication

-As long as an FAQ is not published, it will not be displayed in the frontend.
+As long as an FAQ is not published, it will not be displayed in the front end.

 **Publish question:** Here you can publish the question.